Tudat/tudat/tutorials/applicationWalkthroughs/propagatorTypesComparison.rst

    - Unified state model with modifed Rodrigues parameters
    - Unified state model with exponential map

-With this example application, we propagate a quasi-circular orbit around Earth with each of the propagators above for 10 days, and examine their performance (in terms of RMS error w.r.t. a more accurate referece, time and function evaluations).
+With this example application, we propagate a quasi-circular orbit around Earth with each of the propagators above for 10 days, and examine their performance (in terms of RMS error w.r.t. a more accurate reference, time and function evaluations).
 The comparison is done for both a variable and a constant step-size integration method.

 Initial Conditions
 ~~~~~~~~~~~~~~~~~~